 - improved h-index measures for authors who began publishing prior to 1996

 Want to get a better representation of your scholarly output and increase visibility?
-Validate your profile today to see you citations and h-index scores.
+Validate your profile today to see your citations and h-index scores.

 We seek out and ensure that only the most reliable scientific articles and content is available on Scopus.

-The content is carefully curated and ultimately selected by the independent Scopus Content Selection and Advisory Board (CSAB), an international group of scientists, researchers and librarians who represent the major scientific disciplines.
+The content is carefully curated and ultimately selected by the independent Scopus Content Selection and Advisory Board (CSAB), an international group of scientists and researchers with journal editor experience, who represent the major scientific disciplines.

 Year round, the board members are responsible for reviewing all new titles that are suggested to Scopus, in addition to reviewing and ensuring that the quality of existing content is maintained.

 Every year, approximately 3,500 new titles are suggested for inclusion in Scopus, but only 33% of those titles meet the technical criteria.
 And of those roughly 1,200 titles, only 50% are accepted after CSAB review.

 We're proud of our transparent selection process and independent review board.
 The international experts on our Content Selection and Advisory Board continually review new titles using both quantitative and qualitative measures.
 Only serial titles may be suggested to the Content Selection and Advisory Board for inclusion on Scopus.
 Serials include journals, book series or conference series.